Rick-Phoenix/protoschema-go/README.md

 However, the package also allows the user to define their custom function that receives the data for the field (along with the context of its file, package, message and message model) and overrides the default function.
 (Function signature is shown below)

+This is what the converter package would look like for the schema above:

 ```go
 package converter